Cicuta maculata

-Cicuta maculata is a highly poisonous species of flowering plant in the carrot family known by several common names, including spotted water hemlock, spotted parsley, spotted cowbane, and the suicide root by the Iroquois.
+Cicuta maculata is a highly poisonous species of flowering plant in the carrot family known by several common names, including spotted water hemlock, spotted parsley, and spotted cowbane.
 It is native to nearly all of North America, from northern Canada to southern Mexico.

 Description

 Cicuta maculata is a rhizomatous perennial herb producing a hollow erect stem that can reach a height of 1.8 m.
 The long leaves are made up of several lance-shaped, pointed, serrated leaflets.
 Each shiny green leaflet is 2 to 10 cm long and the entire leaf may be up to 40 cm long.
 The inflorescence of white flowers is similar in appearance to other species in the carrot family.
 It is a compound umbel with many clusters of flowers.
 The dry tan-brown fruit is a few millimeters long.

 The plant prefers wet habitats, such as wet meadows, roadside ditches, pond margins, open marshes, and freshwater swamps.
 Flowering is from May to September.

 The poisonous plant is occasionally mistaken for parsnips, due to its clusters of white tuberous roots.